-As well as continuing to play the music she loved, Daw Sears went after her second interest of medicine and was a licensed clinical aesthetician, with her own clinical skin care practice; Skinsation is located at 801 Meadowlark Lane, in Goodlettsville, Tennessee.
+As well as continuing to play the music she loved, Daw Sears went after her second interest of medicine and was a licensed clinical aesthetician, with her own clinical skin care practice; Skinsation was located at 801 Meadowlark Lane, in Goodlettsville, Tennessee.

 Dawn Sears’ life was full of love and life with her music, her second career, her husband, the highly acclaimed fiddle player Kenny Sears, and her daughter Tess (Kenny and Dawn are pictured above onboard Cruise Ship Valor during The Opry Country Classics Cruise, which took place in January 2010).

 Dawn Sears was also a member of The Time Jumpers, a Western swing ensemble, which was formed in Nashville in 1998.

 The Time Jumpers are an award winning Western Swing band from Nashville, with two awards from the Association of Western Artists, one from the Western Music Association and two Grammy Award nominations.